bt701607/Automatic-Generation-of-DFA-Minimization-Problems/README.md

 The dot2tex library has been obtained from https://github.com/kjellmf/dot2tex .
 It is included here, to be able to apply a fix.

+The pygraph library has been obtained from the pip repositories.
+It is included here, to be able to make it python3 compatible.

 # TODO

 * put programmed concepts into writing
+* make DFAExtender enumerating too, save progress in MinimalDFAs table
 * ensure that there are dupl. states possible when building min. dfa (a state is duplicatable, iff it has 0 (unreachable dupl.) or more than 2 ingoing transitions).

 This automatically ensured, since the generated DFAs are complete -> pidgeonhole principle.
 Write that down in thesis.